surecam-01/surecam-api-test/README.md

 ## RAILS APP ROUTES

-This RESTful API uses a `TodoClient.rb` to interact with the external [JSON Placeholder TODOs API](https://jsonplaceholder.typicode.com/todos) and then provides basic functionality for creating users who can register, login/logout and then create posts and comment on posts.
-Respective user interaction histories are provided at the user endpoints.
+This RESTful API uses a `TodoClient.rb` to interact with the external [JSON Placeholder TODOs API](https://jsonplaceholder.typicode.com/todos) and then provides basic functionality for creating users who can register, login/logout and then create posts & comments.
+Stored user interaction histories can be consumed at the `api/v1/user` endpoints.

 ```
          Prefix Verb     URI Pattern                    Controller#Action